KittiKovacs/Milestone1-GLM/README.md

 # Milestone1-GLM

-This is my first milestone project of the Full Stack web developer course.
+This is my first milestone project in the Full Stack web developer course.
 It is a website for a small car and motorbike repairs and motor trader business.

 ## UX